bumbleworks/bumbleworks/doc/GUIDE.md

 Out of the box, Bumbleworks supports three storage types - [Redis](http://redis.io), [Sequel](http://sequel.rubyforge.org), and a simple Ruby Hash.
 We're using the latter for now, since it requires no setup.
 You would never use the Hash storage type for production - it's in-memory and in-process, so it won't survive a restart and you can't run multiple workers.
 But for testing, it's ideal.

-#### Auto-starting Workers
+#### Loading Process Definitions

+*Why are you yelling at me about loading definitions?*

+The `Bumbleworks.load_definitions!` call loads all process definitions in the configured directory.
+See "Writing our First Process Definition" below for more on this.

+#### Starting a Worker

 *Okay, intelligent pants.
-What about `c.autostart_worker = true`?*
+What about `Bumbleworks.start_worker!`?*

 In a production environment, your "workers" - Ruby processes that actually run the workflow, stepping through your process definitions and generating task queues, etc. - should be instantiated in separate daemon processes.
+To support this best practice, Bumbleworks doesn't ever automatically start a worker for you - this is something you'd most likely do through the provided rake task (`rake bumbleworks:start_worker`, if you're one of those nerds who likes to know stuff).

-To support this best practice, we don't run a worker by default when you call `Bumbleworks.start!`.
-This means launching processes won't actually do anything, and you'll slowly succumb to a suffocating despair.
-For ease of development and testing, you can set `autostart_worker` to true, which will (surprisingly) automatically start a worker when you call `Bumbleworks.start!`.
+When we're developing locally or running tests, though, running a separate worker would be overkill.
+However, not running a worker means launching processes won't actually do anything, and you'll slowly succumb to a suffocating despair.
+For ease of development and testing, for now we're going to spin up a worker in the initializer with `Bumbleworks.start_worker!`, which (surprisingly) starts a worker.

 ## Writing our First Process Definition